pedroprates/pytorch-challenge/README.md

 made by Facebook and Udacity.
 After 2 months of classes, the scholars should submit a final project.
 This project was based in creating a classifier to identify 102 different species of Flowers based on the dataset from the [University of Oxford](http://www.robots.ox.ac.uk/~vgg/data/flowers/), which contains over 6,000 images.
-My approach to the challenge was developed using [PyTorch](https://www.pytorch.org), Facebook's Deep Learning Framework, and this was my first project using this framework.
+My approach to the challenge was developed using [PyTorch](https://www.pytorch.org), Facebook's Deep Learning Framework (actually this was my first project using it).

 <p align="center">
     <img src="https://s3.amazonaws.com/video.udacity-data.com/topher/2018/November/5be1bb0e_image-04549/image-04549.jpg" height="350" title="Flower Classifier">